FastLine

 Introduction

 The GBS FastLine is a software application for authentication in waiting lines.
-It uses facial identification quickly and accurately to make people identified faster than by the document checking process performed by a human operator.
-Using FastLine, it is possible to recognize, identify and register individuals in a line automatically.
+It uses facial recognition quickly and accurately to identify people more efficiently than the document-checking process performed by a human operator.
+Using FastLine, it is possible to recognize, identify, and register individuals in a queue automatically.

 This manual is updated for FastLine version 1.5.1.